Three in the Attic: Critical

 Three in the Attic was released to mixed reviews.
-Roger Ebert gave the film two stars, claiming the film was unable to live up to its promising concept.
+In the Chicago Sun-Times, Roger Ebert gave the film two stars, claiming the film was unable to live up to its promising concept.
 Ebert did single out Judy Pace's Eulice as one of the film's few highlights.

 Variety gave the movie a very poor review, noting that even writer Stephen Yafa disowned the picture.
 Their review claims the film was harmed by amateurish acting, "littered with padding optical effects, hampered by uneven dramatic concept, and redundant in its too-delicious sex teasing."

-Vincent Canby of the New York Times called the film:
+Vincent Canby of The New York Times called the film:

 More raunchy and less funny than any other AIP film I've seen.
 It's a fantasizing projection of dearly held contemporary myths about romance, sex, humour, ethics, aesthetics, art and movies.
 In its eclectic way, it's also in bad taste on an almost staggering number of levels.
 Wit: "non-swimmers shouldn't jump bare ---- into the sea of love."
 Incidental decor: a jock strap hanging permanently over a screen in Paxton's pad.
 Style: a mixed up anthology of jump cuts, Resnais-like memory cuts, blown- up still photographs all backed up by neo-Simon and Garfunkel.
 Preliminary box office statistics indicate that its going to be a smash hit.